nilenso/cooperative-agreement/template.md

 IT IS HEREBY AGREED BY AND AMONG THE PARTIES HERETO AS FOLLOWS:

-1. The LLP as constituted under this Deed shall be deemed to have commenced on the $$ORIGINAL_DATE$$.
+1. The LLP as constituted under this Deed shall be deemed to have commenced on the __ORIGINAL_DATE__.

-2. The Limited Liability Partnership shall be carried on in the name and style of $$COMPANY_NAME$$ LLP and such other name as the Partners may from time to time unanimously agree upon.
+2. The Limited Liability Partnership shall be carried on in the name and style of __COMPANY_NAME__ LLP and such other name as the Partners may from time to time unanimously agree upon.

 3. The duration of the LLP shall be for an indefinite period.

-4. The LLP shall have its registered office at $$COMPANY_ADDRESS$$ or at such other place or places, as shall be agreed to by the majority of the Members (as defined hereinafter) from time to time.
+4. The LLP shall have its registered office at __COMPANY_ADDRESS__ or at such other place or places, as shall be agreed to by the majority of the Members (as defined hereinafter) from time to time.

 5. The capital of the LLP shall be Rs 6,144.
 The Partners hereto shall contribute in equal proportions to their respective capital contribution ratio.